IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 ### Semester Week 11b - 12a | Week 10: Future Project -

 0. Post the outcome of the exercises and the feedback that you received.
+Post a reflection on how any of them are impacting your work.
+Be specific

 1. Work on your storyboard for your narrative.
 Think about the important parts of the story, as well as the story's shape.
+Begin to sketch it out.

-2. Work on your artifact
+2. Work on your artifact.
+What did you learn from the last version?
+Create another version.
+Perhaps another low-fidelity (yet different material) or lowish.

-3. Brainstorm different mechanisms of presenting your Final Presentation
+3. Brainstorm different mechanisms of presenting your Final Presentation.
+Your world should be in the center.
+Branching out from that are options.
+This should be open and vast.
+Let your mind go.
+What do these things also make you think off?
+This brainstorm should be vast and deep.

-4. Gather 2-3 resources for creating that Final Future Presentation
+4. Gather 2-3 resources for creating that Final Future Presentation.
+What might you need to know?
+What are you modelling your presentation off of?

 ### Semester Week 10b - 11a | Week 9: Future Project -